Don’t have time to read the post now? Save and bookmark for later…

-3 Ways to help your local animal
+3 simple ways to help your local animal shelters

 Last weekend I saw the Show “Save Our Shelter” (sponsored by Dog For Dog) and I wanted to spread the word since they do so much for animals, and help save the shelters across the country that are really struggling.
 Their team helps the shelter owners by teaching them how to leverage social media for gaining volunteers and donations.
 Here are some ways to help your local animal shelters .